 Students in the non-Thesis track substitute coursework for the Thesis hours.
 Students also write a technical paper that analyzes an issue or problem of mutual interest to the student and advisor, such as a phenomenon in local, regional, or national economy; an analysis of a policy implementation or change; or a firm-level decision, such as a feasibility study or an organizational case study.

 Admission into the MS program is determined by an assessment of program prerequisites and application materials.
 Prerequisites for the MS program include at least two courses in economics, agricultural economics or equivalent; a course in differential calculus; and a statistics course.
 Applicants who have not met these prerequisites or have limited background in economics may be required to correct these deficiencies or take certain courses without graduate credit before being formally admitted into the program.
-Minimum requirements for admission into the MS program are a Bachelor’s degree (BA or BS) or equivalent and undergraduate GPA 3.0.
+Minimum requirements for admission into the MS program are a Bachelors degree (BA or BS) or equivalent and undergraduate GPA of 3.2.
 The Test of English as a Foreign Language (TOEFL) or an equivalent English competency test is required of applicants whose first language is not English, with minimum TOEFL scores of 80 if internet-based.
 Applicants should also take the GRE or GMAT exams.
 Domestic and international students are equally welcome to apply.

 For More Information

-For further information on admissions or financial assistance, write to Harvey James, director of graduate studies, 146 Mumford Hall, Columbia, MO 65211, or email@example.com.
+For further information on admissions or financial assistance, write to Harvey James, Director of Graduate Studies, 146 Mumford Hall, Columbia, MO 65211, or email@example.com.